Snippet-Curator/snippet-curator-docs/src/content/05_edit.md

 ![](/images/edit-note-toolbar.png)

 While editing the note content directly would be nice, I found that this was very difficult without messing up the style.
 Most of available editors will strip existing styles when editing.
-For now, this is the easiest option to treat existing save as non-editable.
+For now, it's easiest to treat the saved content as non-editable and append new ones.

 ## Bulk Edits